jamesBeeProg/senior-project/design/api_docs.md

 | Manage Roles   | `manage_roles`    | Note 2 | Client may create, modify, or delete roles     |
 | Manage Members | `manage_members`  | Note 2 | Client may add or remove from a role's members |

-Notes:

-1. The client must additionally have Access Threads in the context for the permission to take effect.
+1. The client must additionally have Access Threads to perform any actions.
-2. The client can only do these actions on entities that rank below the client.
+2. The client may only perform these actions on entities that rank below the client.

-### Rank Terminology

-Here is what the term "rank" means in regards to the following entities:

-- Roles: The role's position in the role hierarchy.
-- Users: The position of the highest role the user is a member of.
-- Operator Users: Can only be outranked by other operators.

-### Operators

-Operators are special users that always have every permission regardless of permits.
-Additionally, they can perform actions that regular permissions couldn't grant.

 ## How to Interpret